jiaguanglu/jiaguanglu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello everyone, I am Ximeng, and major in Mechanical Engineering.
-My research interests include robotics, control, and mathematics.
-I got my Bachelor's degree from [Shandong University](https://www.en.sdu.edu.cn/) (SDU) in China in 2022.
-Then I went to Singapore and got my Master's degree from [National University of Singapore](https://nus.edu.sg/) (NUS) in 2023.
-Now I am a Research Engineer at NUS, advised by [Prof. Chirikjian](https://chirikjianlab.github.io/).
+Hello everyone, I am Guanglu Jia, is currently a research fellow at the [National University of Singapore](https://nus.edu.sg/), working under the supervision of [Prof. Chirikjian](https://chirikjianlab.github.io/).
+I received my Bachelor's degree in Mechatronics from [Changsha University of Science and Technology](https://www.csust.edu.cn/), Changsha, China in 2013, a MSc degree and a PhD degree in mechanical engineering from [Harbin Institute of Technology](https://www.hit.edu.cn/), Shenzhen, China, in 2016 and 2021, respectively.
 {style="text-align: justify;"}